andrew7shen/andrew7shen.github.io/_pages/about.md

   - /about.html
 ---

 Hi, my name is Andrew!
+I'm a current Masters in Artificial Intelligence student at Northwestern and a Visiting Researcher at Harvard Medical School.